 Summary of Requirements

-Required philosophy courses 12 hours
+Required philosophy courses 12 credits

 Introductory study of the basic concepts of logic, the rules of valid inference, formal and informal fallacies, and basic symbolic logic.